 Urban agriculture is often confused with community gardening, homesteading or subsistence farming.
 We’re happy to be thought of in such fine company but the fact is that they are very different animals.
 What distinguishes us is that urban agriculture assumes a level of commerce, the growing of product to be sold as opposed to being grown for personal consumption or sharing.
 In community gardening, there is no such commercial activity.

 You don’t have to be a corporation to be an urban farm or have a large tract of land.
-An individual, a couple of friends, a nonprofit entity, or neighborhood group can start and run an urban farm.
+An individual, a nonprofit entity, or neighborhood group can start and run an urban farm.
 There is no one correct sales outlet for an urban farm.
-Food can be the sold to restaurants or at a farmers market, given to a local soup kitchen or church, but the food is raised primarily to be moved (through some form of commerce) from the grower to the user.
+Food can be the sold to restaurants, a farmers market, given to a local soup kitchen or church, but the food is raised primarily to be moved (through some form of commerce) from the grower to the user.

 Urban agriculture has become a means to increase access to locally grown food and a way of reintroducing the public to the many aspects of food that we have lost as a culture.
 How food grows, what grows regionally and seasonally are all important lessons and make a better informed urban consumer.
 Urban farms can be the front line of the food system.